 After 10 levels which stop the player from leaving without taking all possible items, level 11 lets the player leave without finding and taking two essential items.
 This situation is immediately followed with a canoeing sail in which one has to randomly pick 1 out of 2 possible fork paths.
 There are 5 forks, which gives the player a 1 in 32 chance to finish the sail.
 With that said, the paths are predefined and thus can be taken from walkthroughs.

-In the Castle Center, taking the Mandragora before taking the Nitro will prevent you from using the Mandragora, since the Nitro must be used first.
+In the Castle Center, taking the Mandragora before taking the Nitro will prevent players from using the Mandragora, since the Nitro must be used first.
 Since the Mandragora is vital to completing the level and cannot be dropped or placed and cannot be carried along with the Nitro, it is impossible to continue on.

 In the original Duke Nukem, one can complete the level on which the RoboHand is found without retrieving the RoboHand; however, the next level cannot be completed without it: A ledge Duke must reach is one graphics block too far away for him to reach by jumping; he may reach it only by using the RoboHand to activate an extendable platform.
 At this point, it is impossible to return to the previous level to retrieve the RoboHand.
 This is an example of unwinnable by mistake, due to developer oversight.

 One of the most infamous examples of an unwinnabale state is early on in the game, Arthur Dent is presented with the opportunity to pick up a massive pile of junk mail while in his house.
 Later on in the game, the player must use the junk mail in a puzzle involving a Babel Fish Dispenser, and the need for the junk mail arises only after testing it several times.
 The junk mail is by this point however unobtainable, as it has been destroyed along with the rest of Earth by the Vogons.
 Also destroyed are the screwdriver and toothbrush from the very first scene, which are necessary to finish the final puzzle at the very end of the game.
-Also, you need to give a dog a sandwich during the early stage of the game, or the game will become almost unwinnable.
+Also, players need to give a dog a sandwich during the early stage of the game, or the game will become almost unwinnable.
 This is not evident until the very last part of the game, although this particular situation, unlike the others, can be rectified later in the game.
-Also, when Ford Prefect is offering you his towel, taking it from him results in an unwinnable game.
+Also, when Ford Prefect is offering the player his towel, taking it from him results in an unwinnable game.

 There are severals actions that can lead to a game that cannot be finished.
 For instance, if Gorrister kills Harry before he can tell all necessary information, the game becomes unwinnable.